 - Provision of alternative recording methods eg tablets, laptops and microphones helps children get their ideas down onto paper without the barrier of physically writing it.

-- Objective-led planning in the Early Years – both in Pre-School and Reception – ensures that all children learn through play but can still be facilitated to take their next learning steps as part of this.
+- Planning in the moment ethos in the Early Years – both in Pre-School and Reception – ensures that all children learn through play but can still be facilitated to take their next learning steps as part of this.

 - Peer coaching is being developed so that children with different skills eg in Forest School or writing, Art or Science, can be linked together so that they can become both teachers and learners.